Yale LGBT Studies Research Fellowship

-Lesbian, Gay, Bisexual, and Transgender Studies at Yale University is proud to announce the inaugural Yale LGBT Studies Research Fellowship.
-The Fellowship, which will be offered annually, is designed to provide access to Yale resources in LGBT Studies for scholars who live outside the greater New Haven area.
+Lesbian, Gay, Bisexual, and Transgender Studies at Yale University is proud to announce the second annual Yale LGBT Studies Research Fellowship.
+The Fellowship is offered annually, and is designed to provide access to Yale resources in LGBT Studies for scholars who live outside the greater New Haven area.

 Scholars from across the country and around the world are invited to apply for the Yale LGBT Studies Research Fellowship.
 This fellowship supports scholars from any field pursuing research in lesbian, gay, bisexual, transgender, and/or queer studies at Yale University, utilizing the vast faculty resources, manuscript archives, and library collections available at Yale.
 Graduate students conducting dissertation research, independent scholars, and all faculty are invited to apply.
 Scholars residing within 100 miles of New Haven are ineligible.